LdDl/ch/cmd/osm2ch/README.md

   -tags string
         Set of needed tags (separated by commas) (default "motorway,primary,primary_link,road,secondary,secondary_link,residential,tertiary,tertiary_link,unclassified,trunk,trunk_link")
 ```
+The default list of tags is this, since usually these tags are used for routing for personal cars.

 ## Example
 You can find example file of *.osm.pbf file in nested child [/example_data](/example_data).
 ```shell
 osm2ch -file example_data/moscow_center_reduced.osm.pbf -out graph.csv -tags motorway,primary,primary_link,road,secondary,secondary_link,residential,tertiary,tertiary_link,unclassified,trunk,trunk_link
 ```
+After that file 'graph.csv' will be created.
+Header of CSV-file is: from_vertex_id;to_vertex_id;weights;geom
+- from_vertex_id Source vertex;
+- to_vertex_id Target vertex;
+- weight Traveling cost from source to target (actually length of edge in kilometers);
+- geom Geometry of edge in WKT format.

+Now you can use this graph in [contraction hierarchies library].

 ## Dependencies
 Thanks to [paulmach](https://github.com/paulmach) for his [OSM-parser](https://github.com/paulmach/osm) written in Go.